skhelladi/Adaptive-Integrator/README.md

     test.integrate(func, a, b, tol, param);
 ```

-The users' parameters structure is defined in `Integrator.hpp` file:
+The users' parameters structure is defined in `Integrator.hpp` file as:

 ```cpp
 typedef struct